yuanz25/healthcare-data-analysis/README.md

 - Standardized text formatting (For Name: removed extra spaces using TRIM, converted to “Capitalize Each Word”).
 - Standardized number formatting (Billling amount to currency)
 - Examine summary statistics for all variables and identify if any missing values (fill in with appropriate data or remove irrelevant column).

-(c) Remove duplicates
-I did not perform this step as same patient name can appear due to multiple admissions.
-Having unique identifiers such as **Admission ID** /**Visit ID would be better** instead of just "Patient Name.".
+- Noticed multiple records with the same patient names but varying Age, Admission Date, and other details.
+This was flagged as a **potential data quality issue ** due to inconsistent handling of duplicate entries.
+Ideally, using a unique identifier such as Admission ID or Visit ID would resolve this issue.
+Decided not to remove duplicates based solely on Patient Name, since multiple admissions are common for the same patient.

-**📌 More Analytical Questions to explore on**
+**📌 More Analytical Questions to explore on with Pivot Tables**

 For analysing Operations:
 - Is there a correlation between length of stay and billing amount?